slusdit/data-slusd/README.md

-# SLUSD Data v2.0
+# SLUSD Data

 ## Frontend

-NextJS 14 server using Prisma ORM is running on [https://data.slusd.us](https://data.slusd.us)
+NextJS 15 web app using Prisma ORM is running on [https://data.slusd.us](https://data.slusd.us)

 Requires `.env` file in the root directory with the following values